SG9822/PhonePe-Pulse-Data-Visualization-and-Exploration/README.md

 - Data for 2023 Quarter 4 is not available.
 - App Open count data is available from 2018 1st quarter to 2019 1st quarter.
+- Some state-district data is wrong please help with that.

 ## Table of Contents
 - [Technologies Used](#technologies-used)